 That’s right, cameras plural.
 To be a working professional photographer, you need to have at least two cameras and bring both with you to shoots.
 Having your only camera fail at an unrepeatable event like a wedding is a sure-fire career killer.
 So, you need a backup, which also comes in handy as a second camera with a different lens mounted for quick access when timing is everything.
 Having a second camera is important as a portrait photographer as well.
 It not only provides your client with a sense of assurance, but also helps you avoid the expense of having to reschedule a shoot due to equipment failure.

-In terms of what kind of camera you should have, you don’t need drop many thousands of dollars on the latest and greatest equipment.
-Any full-frame DSLR made after 2011 will make great images and do the trick.
-You could also pick up a high-end mirrorless camera made in the past two years, which will definitely be great for portraiture and perhaps also for weddings.
+In terms of what kind of camera you should have, you don’t need to drop many thousands of dollars on the latest and top of the line equipment.
+Any full-frame DSLR made after 2020 will make great images and do the trick.
+You could also pick up a high-end mirrorless camera made in the past two years, which will be great for portraiture, weddings and even videography.
 Be sure to check out all the great used camera options out there, which can save you a lot of cash.
-And it’s always a good idea to have your cameras serviced regularly by the manufacturer to make sure they’re in tip-top shape.
+It’s always a good idea to have your cameras serviced regularly by the manufacturer to make sure they’re in the best shape.

 Lenses

 We only listed cameras ahead of lenses in this article because you can’t use lenses without a camera.
-Having quality lenses is far more important than having the latest, greatest camera.
-Along with improving the color and look of your images, having high-quality lenses can help you get better images in low light conditions, and increase your chances of making them properly focused.
+That said, having quality lenses can be as important as the camera body itself–you could have a top of the line body, but without a great lens, your image quality just won’t show it.
+Along with improving the color and look of your images, having high-quality lenses can help you get better images in low light conditions, and improve focus.

 For low light shooting and the utmost in bokeh, a wedding photographer’s bag will also likely contain at least one wide-aperture prime lens, such as a 35mm, 50mm, or 85mm with a 1.2 to 1.8 maximum aperture.